Software for Architects – 7 Most Essential for Small Teams [+ Pricing Info]

 Last time I counted, there’s nearly a hundred software for architects on the market.

-So, it’s no surprise why many busy architects — especially those who work in small teams of one (you know, me, myself, and I), two, or three — often ask me:
+So, it’s no surprise why many busy architects — especially those who work in small teams of one, two, or three — often ask me:

 - “Do I need a full-blown ERP or project management software?”